1ean267/nexustack/README.md

 ### Out-of-the-Box API Documentation

 Documentation is a critical aspect of any application, and Nexustack makes it effortless.
-The framework automatically generates OpenAPI documentation for HTTP services and AsyncAPI documentation for WebSockets, MQTT, and AMQP services.
+The framework automatically generates `OpenAPI` documentation for HTTP services and `AsyncAPI` documentation for `WebSockets`, MQTT, and AMQP services.
 This ensures that your APIs are well-documented and ready for integration with other systems, saving time and effort during development.

 ### Enterprise Focus